publiccodenet/about/organization/financial-model.md

 Examples of things we pay for are: codebase stewards' and support staff salaries, travel to work with members, hosting and attending conferences and events, office expenses, and associated materials like the Standard for Public Code.

-> Read more about out our budgeting process, financial oversight and auditing.

 ## Membership dues: facts

 To achieve our mission, our operations prioritize long term sustainability for the benefit of our members.
 This means all core operations should be covered by membership dues.